halftheopposite/TOSIOS/README.md

 Other than that, you can add as many `layers` as you want and they will be rendered by `PIXI.js` in a WYSIWYG manner (order is maintained).

-Although in the `dungeon.png` spritesheet I use colored tiles to represent `collisions` (light red and light blue) and spawners (deep red), you can use any tile you want as it won't be rendered anyway.
+Although in the `dungeon.png` spritesheet I use colored tiles to represent `collisions` (red and blue) and spawners (green), you can use any tile you want as it won't be rendered anyway.

 <img src="images/tme-layers.png" alt="drawing"/>